MegEngine/Documentation/source/development/contribute-to-docs/python-docstring-style-guide.rst

               return True

           def __special__(self):
-              """By default special members with docstrings are not included.
+              r"""By default special members with docstrings are not included.

               Special members are any methods or attributes that start with and end with a double underscore.
 Any special member with a docstring